Valery Gergiev, Mariinsky Orchestra

 Valery Gergiev conducted “Iolanta” from score, but without baton (not even his famous toothpick!).
 His conducting technique is very unconventional, to say the least.
 For the most part, it consists of vague wagging movements with one or both his hands (never, ever would he use symmetrical gestures, of course).
 More often than not, the shaking of hands was supported by a wild, titillating movement of his fingers.
 It looked like a mix of modeling tones and phrases and maybe trying to tickle every bit of musicality out of the orchestra?

 Rarely only, his arm and hand gestures would define a precise beat.
 This made the listener wonder how the musicians ever could play in a coordinated fashion.
-But they did, and so, one could only conclude that in rehearsals and performance, is magically able to convey his intent to the ensemble!
-I obviously have never watched Wilhelm Furtwängler (1886 – 1954) but he is the one other conductor who was famous for not using conventional technique, and for starting concerts with seemingly erratic, if not uncontrolled movements of his baton.
+But they did.
+So, one could only conclude that in rehearsals and performance, Valery Gergiev is magically able to convey his intent to the ensemble!
+I obviously have never watched Wilhelm Furtwängler (1886 – 1954).
+That is the one other conductor who was famous for not using conventional technique.
+For starting concerts he used seemingly erratic, if not uncontrolled movements of his baton.
 Certainly in this concert, I had the impression that this technique worked really, really well.
 However, I doubt that this would function nearly as well with orchestras other than his own.

 Interestingly, in the opera performance, Gergiev did not have or need much (conspicuous) support by the concertmaster or other first desks.
 Yes, these had leader function (up to the first double-bassist), but mostly just within their local group.
 After all, as soon as the singers appeared, the key interaction consisted in Gergiev coordinating singers and orchestra.
 Overall, the vast amount of experience and self-control in the orchestra was obvious, throughout the opera performance.